alexios-voulimeneas/alexios-voulimeneas.github.io/index.md

 ## [](#header-2)News

+**September 2024:** Our paper "Moneta: Ex-Vivo GPU Driver Fuzzing by Recalling In-Vivo Execution States" has been accepted for publication at [NDSS 2025](https://www.ndss-symposium.org/ndss2025/).
+(Probably) See you in San Diego!!!

 **August 2024:** Our paper "I’ll Be There for You!
 Perpetual Availability in the A<sup>8</sup> MVX System" has been accepted for publication at [ACSAC 2024](https://www.acsac.org/2024/submissions/papers/).
 See you in Hawaii!!!

 ## [](#header-2)Bio